 The bottom line is that real money online casino players can expect on average to have more spins, deals, or playtime for a given amount of money at an online casino than at a Vegas or Atlantic City casino, with the possible exception of those playing $25 and $100 slots at the nosebleed stakes.

 The study observes that the pay-out rate on the SlotsPlus slots averages almost 96 percent.
 Furthermore for Nuworks it is closer to 95 percent.
 Finally for RTG it is around 94.5 percent for the video slots or 95 percent for the classic slots.

 Classic slot machines recorded an impressive audited RTP of over 110 percent in September 2016.
 Checking this against a jackpot tracker, we found a major GBP 2.4 million win on Millionaire Genie during that month.
 Skewing a pay-out rate on classic slots that more usually averages around 94 percent in other months.

 The Strip in Las Vegas is probably the most expensive place for land gamblers in terms of pay-out ratios.
 Apart from the penny slots which have dismal returns just about everywhere, players can get far more value for their money by venturing to the downtown Vegas casinos, or even further afield to other parts of the state, the study found.

 “The pay-out rates of table games at land based casinos in both Nevada and Atlantic City are astonishingly low,”

-“We had a double take when we saw these numbers and had to re-check them to make sure they were accurate.
-The interesting thing is that we don’t see the same low pay-outs at online casinos, with table games and video poker pay-outs tracking closely to their expected pay-out rates based on the built-in house edge of the games.”
+“We had a double take when we saw these numbers.
+We had to re-check them to make sure they were accurate.
+The interesting thing is that we don't see the same low pay-outs at online casinos.
+Table games and video poker pay-outs tracking closely to their expected pay-out rates.
+This is based on the built-in house edge of the games.”

 The researcher was baffled by the radical difference in land games such as roulette, which often have a fixed house advantage.